s-mallat/AdvEnvironments_SoulNet_FinalProject/README.md

 ## Disclaimer

 This project was brought to life with the effort and hardwork of **seven** awesome people at CCI, UAL.
-This repository will include **only the write up of my contribution in this project and personal documentation of my process.** The code and project files are not included in this repo, but I have attached a link below to the repo that contains all the code and project files for a holistic view of every member's efforts to bring this project to life.
+This repository will include **only the write up of my contribution in this project and personal documentation of the process.** The code and project files are not included in this repo, but I have attached a link below to the repo that contains all the code and project files for a holistic view of every member's efforts to bring this project to life.

 ---